MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Read-Host.md

 Specifies the text of the prompt.
 Type a string.
 If the string includes spaces, enclose it in quotation marks.
-Windows PowerShell appends a colon (:) to the text that you enter.
+PowerShell appends a colon (:) to the text that you enter.

 ```yaml
 Type: Object